AdobeDocs/experience-platform.en/help/access-control/abac/overview.md

 This functionality allows you to label Experience Data Model (XDM) schema fields with labels that define organizational or data usage scopes.
 In parallel, administrators can use the user and role administration interface to define access policies surrounding XDM schema fields and better manage the access given to users or groups of users (internal, external, or third-party users).
 Additionally, attribute-based access control allows administrators to manage access to specific segments.

-Through attribute-based access control, administrators of your organization can control users’ access to both sensitive personal data (SPD) and personally identifiable information (PII) across all Platform workflows and resources.
+Through attribute-based access control, administrators of your organization can control users' access to both sensitive personal data (SPD) and personally identifiable information (PII) across all Platform workflows and resources.
 Administrators can define user roles that have access only to specific fields and data that correspond to those fields.

 ## Attribute-based access control terminology